 The School's policy on the use of mobile phones and cameras in the setting can be found in the School's Acceptable Use and Data Protection policies.
 The School's Safeguarding policy (Use of ICT, Mobile Phones and Electronic Devices and Taking, Storing and Using Images of Children) also sets out the use of mobile phones and cameras in school.
 Staff are not permitted to use their personal mobile devices or cameras in school other than for the online registration of pupils in Years 6 to 13, access to work email and iSAMS applications.
 Staff who wish to use their personal mobile devices or cameras in school for any other reason must first seek permission from the Head.
-Staff must not use their personal mobile devices or cameras at any time when EYFS pupils are present in school or on trips.
+Staff must not use their personal mobile devices or cameras, which includes all electronic devices with imaging and sharing capabilities, at any time when EYFS pupils are present in school or on trips.
 Staff may use school iPads for taking images of EYFS pupils.
 Staff who act in breach of this may be subject to disciplinary action.
 The use of digital devices including mobile phones by Parents is not permitted around the EYFS setting.